pattywong/Multi-label-Classification-of-Chest-X-ray-Images-for-Disease-Diagnosis/README.md

 ![dataset_ex](/assets/frontal_and_lateral_cxr.png)

+Please note that you need to subscribe to CheXpert website to download the dataset: https://stanfordmlgroup.github.io/competitions/chexpert/

 The experiments of methods are conducted on 102,942 chest radiograph images with frontal views from CheXpert focusing on 5 common pathologies, namely Cardiomegaly, Lung Opacity, Edema, Atelectasis, and Pleural Effusion, where samples with uncertainty labels are ignored.

 ## Model Architecure